- Accommodation on twin sharing basis in mid-range hotel.

 If you are traveling to Tibet via Kathmandu, Nepal, you don’t have to obtain Chinese visa in advance.
 We will apply Tibet permit and Chinese visa for you in advance but final visa work is done once you are in Kathmandu.
 So, you should allow one full business day in Kathmandu for visa works before you depart for Lhasa.
 Bring a passport size photo with you when you come to Kathmandu.

-In Lhasa, we offer your choice of standard, first class or deluxe properites.
+In Lhasa, we offer your choice of standard, first class or deluxe properties.
 Our preferred standard hotel is Dekhang Hotel that lies in the Barkhor area.
 All rooms have private bathroom with running hot and cold water but at times, hot water supply may be disrupted due to electric outage.
-We use Four Points By Sheraton in the first class category and Shangrila or St. Regis Toiletry supplies are limited and your rooms may not have hair dryers or iron and ironing board.
+We use Four Points By Sheraton in the first class category and Shangrila or St. Regis.
+Toiletry supplies are limited and your rooms may not have hair dryers or iron and ironing board.
 Hotels are staffed with friendly locals but except receptionists and wait staffs, others may speak little or no English.
 Our hotels have restaurants serving Tibetan, Chinese and Western foods.

 Tour cost includes breakfast only.
 Hotel restaurants cater Chinese, Tibetan, Indian, Nepali and western style breakfasts.
 Lunch and dinners are not included and so you should allow US$ 8-9 per meal in regular tourist standard restaurants and few dollars more if you eat in your hotels.
 We can arrange set meals for groups on your request.
 Restaurants in town cater wide ranges of Chinese, Tibetan, Nepali, and Indian and Western dishes.
 You may want to bring some extra foods like dry fruits, chocolates, energy bars, vitamin supplements etc.